tatumio/tatum-php/docs/Api/CustomerApi.md

 Disable customer

-<h4>2 credits per API call.</h4><br/><p>Disabled customer cannot perform end-user operations, such as create new accounts or send transactions.
+<h4>2 credits per API call.</h4>

+Disabled customer cannot perform end-user operations, such as create new accounts or send transactions.
 Available balance on all accounts is set to 0.
-Account balance will stay untouched.</p>
+Account balance will stay untouched.

 ### Example